thriveweb/spacialstudio/content/pages/home.md

   - galleryimage: /images/uploads/unsplash5.jpg
   - galleryimage: /images/uploads/unsplash6.jpg
 title: >-
   We are Spacial Studio.
-We are a passionate Building Design studio that listens and moves forward.
+A passionate Building Design studio that listens and moves forward.
+We Design, Consult and Connect.
 aboutImage: /images/uploads/unsplash3.jpg
 aboutSectionTitle: >-
   We are an Australian practice endeavouring to connect clients with the best